fuzzylita/fuzzylita.github.io/_posts/2017-08-08-building_a_better_insert_thing_here.markdown

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/If9hD"><a href="//imgur.com/If9hD"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 Elation.
-You share your triumph with everyone.
-They respond somewhere on the spectrum from mild amusement to confusion to disappointment.
+You share your triumph with everyone, receiving responses somewhere on the spectrum from mild amusement to confusion to disappointment.

 You don't care.
 You're the smartest person in the world.
 You blaze forth into the next thing...
 You are suddenly an idiot again.
 You cry a little.